 There are no exceptions here — Wilderness First Responder certifications cannot be extended beyond the expiration date listed on your WFR certification card.
 And being late by one day past that expiration date makes for a sad story, but there is no grace period.
 It’s advisable to recertify before the expiration date, which requires only a minimum of planning on your part.
 That’s why we send out an e-mail reminder to graduates about four months prior to their expiration date.
 To assure you receive your email reminder to renew your Wilderness First Responder, please make sure your current e-mail address is on file with our office.

 What if I received my certification elsewhere?
 Can I recertify with you?

-When you sign up with us, make sure to indicate you’re taking our Wilderness First Aid training for recertification and that your current certification hasn’t expired.
-You can recertify by successful completion of either the Hybrid WFA or the Standard WFA.
+With a current WFR certification card that is not expired, you can recertify through our Hybrid Wilderness First Responder (WFR) Recertification course.
 We’ll need you to provide your card with its expiration date.
 And, as mentioned above, if your card has expired, you must take the entire course again until you successfully pass our recertification course.

 Will I receive CPR training and certification along with my Wilderness First Responder certification?

-You will receive a two-year certification in Wilderness CPR (WCPR).
+You will receive a three-year certification in Wilderness CPR (WCPR).
 Our WCPR training follows the guidelines of the American Heart Association (AHA).